ga-wdi-boston/handlebars/README.md

 By the end of this lesson, students should be able to:

-- Create and use Handlebars templates.
+- Create and use Handlebars templates to render JSON data from an API.
-- Integrate Handlebars into a Rails API.
+- Create and use custom Handlebars helpers.

 ## Prerequisites